digitalocean/terraform-provider-digitalocean/website/docs/d/database_cluster.html.markdown

 * `database` - Name of the cluster's default database.
 * `user` - Username for the cluster's default user.
 * `password` - Password for the cluster's default user.

-`maintenance_window` supports the following:

-* `day` - The day of the week on which to apply maintenance updates.
-* `hour` - The hour in UTC at which maintenance updates will be applied in 24 hour format.